Thanatoz-1/Text-Technology/README.md

 This is the project to help you with selecting and analysing your research interests through a visually appealing way.
 With this project, you will be able to carry out the following tasks:
 - Look at the trends for a particularly interesting research and look its trend over a period of time in various conferences.
-- Look at the topics a particular professor has been researching on based on his research publications
+- Look at the topics a particular researcher has been researching on based on his or her research publications
 - Target a particular institution and see the latest and most popular researches being carried out there.

 ## Quick links to Research Trends documentations: